 I’ve never been much of a fruit girl.
 It’s not that I don’t like it.
 I don’t go out of my way to eat it.
 I eat my weight and vegetables, though, and that makes me feel better about my life choices lol.
 Stovetop-cooked apples, however, are one of the few fruit dishes I look forward to making, especially when the weather starts to cool down, and I’m craving all the fall comfort food!

 Simple cooked apples are nothing new.
 There are hundreds, if not thousands, of recipes on the Internet.
-What makes mine different is that you only need three ingredients and can make them in about ten minutes.
-We’re not even turning on the oven!
+What makes mine different is that you only need four ingredients and can make them in about ten minutes.
+We’re not even turning on the oven, which is especially helpful during the holidays when you’re in the thick of cooking a big Thanksgiving or Christmas meal and your stove can’t hold any more.

-Apples, salted butter or ghee, and a touch of cinnamon are all you need to make this recipe.
+Apples, butter or ghee, cinnamon, and a touch of salt are all you need.
 They can be stirred into oatmeal, yogurt bowls, or parfaits, like this one with apples and granola.
 The variations are endless!

 Stovetop Cooked Apples

-Three ingredients are all you need for these stovetop cooked apples.
-I provide ingredient substitutions below.
+Four ingredients are all you need for these stovetop cooked apples.
+Exact amounts are listed in the recipe card below.

 - Apples.
 I see a lot of opinions online about the best type of apples to use for cooking and baking.
 While some apples do work better than others for some recipes, the beauty of this recipe is that any apples will work.
 For this recipe, use what you’ve got and what you like.